Updated 08.04.2025

-As an asylum-seeking woman who is fleeing conflict and persecution, you may face a high risk of gender-based violence in your home country, during your journey and, unfortunately, even at Bulgarian reception and accommodation centers.
+Women seeking protection are particularly vulnerable.
+As a woman fleeing conflict and persecution, you may face a high risk of gender-based violence in your home country, during your journey and, unfortunately, even at Bulgarian reception and accommodation centers.

 You should be careful with smugglers because they target women who are traveling alone, knowing that they are more vulnerable.
 If you lack the money to pay for your journey, smugglers may try to force you to have sex with them.